ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 ![This is an image](https://github.com/ZeyuCao/Sentiment_Analysis_on_GOT/blob/main/README_Photos/creator_center_S8E3.png)

-Some of the articles(Writen in Chinese) are listed below:
+Some of the articles(Written in Chinese) are listed below:

 [S8E1](https://www.zhihu.com/question/320028013/answer/651748036)